lawrennd/old_talks/slides/2017-06-27-data-science-time-for-professionalisation.md

 ---
-title: "Data Science: Time for Professionalisation?"
+title: "Data Science: Is it Time for Professionalisation?"
 abstract: >
   Machine learning methods and software are becoming widely deployed.
 But how are we sharing expertise about bottlenecks and